-What is Android Device Manager?
+What is Find My Device, previously known as Android Device Manager?

-How to access Android Device Manager
+How to get access to Find My Device

 How to select the Android device that you want to interact with